What is Bankruptcy?

-It is the Scottish term for Bankruptcy, a formal arrangement to deal with debts that you are unable to repay with within a reasonable period of time.
+Sequestration is the Scottish equivalent of Bankruptcy, a formal arrangement to deal with debts that you are unable to repay with within a reasonable period of time.

-To qualify, you must have debts of over £3000 and have a certificate for this debt plan.
-Charge for Payment or Summary Warrant.
-In addition you must not have been made bankrupt in the past 5 years.
+To qualify, you must have debts for over £3000 and be in receipt of a “charge for payment” or “statutory demand”.
+In addition you must not have been bankrupt 5 years prior to your application.

 What is Protected Trust Deed?

 A trust deed is a legally binding arrangement where you make reduced payments for a period of 4 years.